Skip to main content

 "I'm not mad, Anna."

 Ellen's internal conflict is also visible in this scene, as she weights on her words before Anna's reaction.
 As Lily-Rose Depp explained about her character: "this is an internal battle for Ellen as much as an external one.
 She's been struggling her whole life with trying to accept the darkness within and that there is much more to her than just the kind of well-behaved, perfect wife that everybody seems to want to see."
-And this connects with Ellen as a "victim of 19th century society", a time period when, per Depp's words "there was a lot less room for a woman to have basically any complexities about her, or any sort of mental struggles at all were easily written off or trying to be solved by some ridiculous treatment, like tying her corset even tighter so that her womb wouldn't be traveling around the body.
+And this connects with Ellen as a "victim of 19th century society", a time period when, per Depp's words "there was a lot less room for a woman to have basically any complexities about her, or any sort of mental struggles at all were easily written off or trying to be solved by some ridiculous treatment, like tying her corset even tighter so that her womb wouldn't be traveling around the body.”

 “Leni, your words spring from your honest heart.”

-Ellen, according to the actress, also "longs to be understood": "Depp sees Ellen as a woman experiencing “a real loneliness as well as a nascent sexuality.”
-While, as she says, this is “something that I think is everybody experiences kind of around that time, be it a girl, or a boy, or whoever, I think there’s not as much room for girls, especially at the time.
+Ellen, according to the actress, also "longs to be understood": "Depp sees Ellen as a woman experiencing “a real loneliness as well as a nascent sexuality.While, as the actress says, this is “something that I think is everybody experiences kind of around that time, be it a girl, or a boy, or whoever, I think there’s not as much room for girls, especially at the time.
 We’re talking about a time period where there was a lot less room for women and girls to be much of anything except for exactly what people wanted them to be.
 So, I think you feel that in Ellen, and you feel like the birth of all these new feelings, and she doesn’t really have anybody to talk to about it, or anybody to understand her … I think it’s a real source of shame for her, and one that she’s trying to come to terms with".

 Repression is also one of the core themes in this story, as Lily-Rose Depp also explained: "Something I was thinking about a lot when constructing the character emotionally is that she is dealing with kind of an internal war, accepting aspects of herself that the society she’s living in has no room for.
 Coming to terms with the darkness within herself, she’s desperately trying to suppress it."
 And, as the actress elaborates: "the torment that she’s going through is the meat of the movie,” Depp said of her “Nosferatu” character.
 “The darkness she’s carried within her since she was younger is now coming to a head.
 She found a husband that has been able to anchor her to the world, the light, and then he goes away and leaves her vulnerable to the forces who want to claim her."